 The more places you apply for Tuition Assistance, the more money you can get.
 Even small amounts add up to a lot of help if you apply to multiple sources.
 Additionally, the CYJ Scholarship Committee takes into account whether an applicant has exhausted his/her resources by applying to ALL available sources when deciding how much CYJ scholarship money to award a family.

 Scholarship deadlines are critical.
 Late applications may be denied or may note be granted if funds have already been distributed.

 We provide a top-quality product, and we expect parents to pay as much tuition as they can afford without going into debt.

-If you’re offered more money in Tuition Assistance than you owe, we will refund you the value of the unused assistance.
+If you’re offered more money in Tuition Assistance than you owe, we will refund you up to the amount you’ve paid out of pocket.
 The Tuition Assistance process is blind to what you have paid.